bobfang1992/pytomlpp/README.md

 ```

 ## Why not pypi?
 Pypi has some rules on how to distribute pre-compiled binary for different platforms.
 I do not have enough experties in this area.
-I would love to see contribution to make this package avaliable to publish on pypi.
+I would love to see contribution to make this package avaliable on pypi.